Sreyan88/LipGER/README.md

 - Sample code for N-best hypotheses generation using WavLM + ESPnet can be found [here](./data/wavlm).
 You might need to write a bit of code of getting your files as input to the model.
 However, the for-loop just expects speech files.
 Raise an issue if you are gaving difficulties at this point.
 - Sample code for N-best hypotheses generation using Whisper can be found [here](./data/nhyps.py).
 We changed some code in whisper which can be found [here](./data/whisper).
 If you install whisper using `pip install whisper` and then run [nhyps.py](./data/nhyps.py) from the `data` folder, you should be good!

-Note that for both methods, the first in the list is the best hypothesis (used in `Caption` filed of the JSON) and the others are the N-best hypotheses (used in `nhyps_base` field of the JSON).
+Note that for both methods, the first in the list is the best hypothesis and the others are the N-best hypotheses (they are passed as a list `nhyps_base` field of the JSON and used for constructing a prompt in the next steps).

 Additionally, the provided methods use only speech as input.
 For audio-visual N-best hypotheses generation, we used [Auto-AVSR](https://github.com/mpc001/auto_avsr).
 If you need help with the code, please raise an issue!